psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 TO be SOLD by AUCTION, by Mr. Francis Pittis, on the premises, on Tuesday 24th of July, 1821, by order and under the direction of the Executors of the late Mr. John Steane.— This Valuable PROPERTY will be put up in one lot, and if not sold in one lot, will be sold in the under-mentioned lots:—

-In one lot will comprise,—All those capital Freehold and extensive Premises, called The TONTINE INN, situate in Pyle-street, nearly the centre of the town of Newport, with a Tap, extending into South-street; a well-construeted Brewery lately built upon the most approved plan.
+In one lot will comprise,—All those capital Freehold and extensive Premises, called The TONTINE INN, situate in Pyle-street, nearly the centre of the town of Newport, with a Tap, extending into South-street; a well-constructed Brewery lately built upon the most approved plan.
 Seven brick-built TENEMENTS, with a large Garden, Stable, Piggery, and useful Out-buildings.

 The situation of the above is very desirable, being in front of the Corn Market, where an extensive in- and out-door trade has been carried on for many years.
 Cellaring for 100 hogsheads of beer.
 The premises are in complete repair, and the whole of the Plant in the Brewery, Fixtures, and Furniture, may be taken at valuation, optional to the purchaser.
 Two-thirds of the purchase may remain on mortgage.